Board of Directors – 2019

 Red Lion, PA

-Jill Clark is senior consultant and director of Coding Services at e4, where she supports large healthcare initiatives, contributing to HIM projects and organizational strategy.
+Jill Clark is Senior Consultant and Knowledge Officer at e4, where she supports large healthcare initiatives, contributing to HIM projects and organizational strategy.
 Prior to joining e4, Clark was a director of HIM Solutions at AHIMA, where she provided professional expertise to members.
 Her career includes management in a variety of healthcare settings, as well as an engagement manager position for a large software vendor.
 Clark has served in various volunteer leadership roles and on committees as a member of AHIMA, the Pennsylvania Health Information Management Association, and the Central Pennsylvania Health Information Management Association.
 She has contributed to numerous professional articles and serves as a part-time instructor for DeVry University, Health Information Technology Program.

 Dwan Thomas-Flowers MBA, RHIA, CDIP, CCS